-In addition the Agency consulted broadly across government to explore means of streamlining reporting and enhancing the data collection process.
-The Australian Taxation Office, Department of Employment and Australian Bureau of Statistics were just some of the entities engaged.
+The Agency continues to consult broadly across government and the software development community to explore means of streamlining reporting and enhancing the data collection process.
+The Australian Taxation Office, Department of Employment, Digital Transformation Office, Australian Bureau of Statistics and Australian Business Software Industry Association were just some of the entities engaged.